 Now it’s time for the fun part: finding, vetting, and reaching out to your short-list of influencers!
-There are many fake influencers out there so in this step, while you can start with a quick Google search, it’s more advisable to use a tool such as Klear from Meltwater.
+There are many fake influencers out there so in this step, while you can start with a quick Google search, it’s more advisable to use a tool such as Klear's social influencer software.
 These sorts of all-in-one software solutions can help you find the right influencers, manage your campaign from start to finish, and make it easy to report on KPIs.

 Examples of Successful Influencer Campaigns

 Here are some excellent examples of brands working with influencers through 3 of the major influencer marketing channels available to inspire your influencer marketing strategy.

 Using YouTube for Show and Tell

 Did you know, 6 in 10 YouTube subscribers would follow advice on what to buy from their favorite creator over their favorite TV or movie personality?

 YouTube is second only to its parent company, Google as the web’s largest search engine.
 Billions of hours of video are viewed around the globe every month by audiences looking for images that are entertaining, inspiring, or educational.

 Rachel Maksy is a YouTuber with a dedicated following of 905,000+ subscribers who love her focus on costume construction, vintage fashion, and makeup transformations.
 She is a prime example of how finding niche influencers can create long-standing returning customers.